 The superpower tools in my business!
 These are affiliate links, but I never recommend any tools that I don't personally love and use myself!

+Looking for some new authors to inspire?
 I’ve always been a bookworm, so when I decided to start my own blog and website I knew I wanted to include posts about books that inspire me.
 Why?
-What does this have to do with my role as a marketing specialist and female entrepreneur?
+What does this have to do with being a creative copywriter and mindset coach?
 Everything.

 I decided to focus here on authors and works who have influenced my life and work in a deeply personal way.
 While I’ve read numerous fiction pieces and more traditional non-fiction business books that have also inspired me, those are tales for another day!

-In this post, I look at the works of 5 female authors I have read over the past few years that have truly shaped me as a female entrepreneur, and as a woman.
+In this post, I look at the works of 5 of my favourite authors I have read over the past few years that have truly shaped me as a mindful creative entrepreneur.

 I cannot say enough good things about Dr. Brené Brown and her work, and I’ve recommended her books numerous times to both friends and family.
-Her work encourages us to be mindful each and every day, which is a practice I’ve adopted, and benefited from immensely in my own health and happiness as a female entrepreneur.
+Her work encourages us to be mindful each and every day, which is a practice I’ve adopted and benefited from immensely in my own health and happiness as a creative entrepreneur.

 Here’s a bit about each of her pieces that I’ve read so far, as well as an inspirational tidbit from each:

 I was blown away by how much I learned about myself in this piece.
 Brown focuses this book around 10 central guideposts that provide a roadmap for us to cultivate courage, compassion, and compassion with ourselves and those around us.

 “Only when we are brave enough to explore the darkness will we discover the infinite power of our light.“